walbuc/cbh-project/Ticket_Breakdown.md

 Update integration test.

+**User Story:**

-User Story: As a client Facility I want to generate a quarter report using the custom agent id.
-Scenario: Generate facility report
+2. As a client Facility I want to generate a quarter report using the custom agent id.
+Scenario: Generate facility report.

+**Scenario:** Generate pdf repor for client facility.

 1. Given the facility client navigates to the admin page.
 2. When the facility client clicks on the "Generate Quarter Report" button.
 3. Then the system creates a new PDF report using the custom agent id.

-Development Tasks Breakdown:
+**Development Tasks Breakdown:**

 1. Update getShiftsByFacility function.
 - sp: 2.